 Legal Language Services ranks Iowa as a state with moderately regulated legal interpreting requirements.

-Iowa state authorities periodically offer exams, both written and oral, for certification in Spanish and several other languages based on the guidelines of the Consortium for State Court Interpreter Certification.
+Iowa state authorities periodically offer exams, both written and oral, for certification based on the guidelines of the Consortium for State Court Interpreter Certification.

 The state of Iowa also accepts certification from member states of the Consortium for State Court Interpreter Certification and NAJIT (National Association of Judiciary Interpreters & Translators).

 The Iowa State Administrative Office of the Courts defines legal interpreters in the following four ways:

 Not all venues in Iowa require certified interpreters, even for Spanish-language cases.
 Please consult with Legal Language Services for the rules pertaining to your specific venue and language.